sofroniewn/mesoscope/README.md

 > preprocessing and conversion for mesoscope data

 This package contains a module and command line tool to process raw data from the [two-photon random access mesoscope](https://elifesciences.org/content/5/e14472) (2P-RAM).
-The raw output of the mesocope, via the ScanImage control software, is a matrix of resonant scan lines stored as TIF files.
-For the majority of applications, users will want to convert from this format into TIF files with 2D or 3D images that are appropriately merged and reshaped.
+The raw output of the mesocope, via the ScanImage control software, is a matrix of resonant scan lines across multiple rois stored as TIF files.
+For the majority of applications, users will want to merge and reshape their contents into images that are appropriately merged and reshaped.
+This module helps you do that.

 # install